avapolzin/avapolzin.github.io/_projects/music_from_highered.md

 - 08/2019 to 08/2022 -- Yale University, Astronomy MS, MPhil (en route to PhD); transferred to U of C post-candidacy
 - 08/2022 to 08/2026 -- University of Chicago, Astronomy & Astrophysics PhD

 While these are all phenomenal schools, they all have very different personalities (as I did when I attended them), which are reflected in the music I most associate with each year.
-I list below 12 songs (in no particular order) from each year I was an undergraduate or graduate student, noting that these are not always the *best* songs, but the ones that, when I hear, I immediately think of that period (though I did limit to one song per artist per year -- with the exception of 2026 -- often choosing my favorite of the contenders).
+I list below 12 songs (in no particular order) from each year I was an undergraduate or graduate student, noting that these are not always the *best* songs, but the ones that, when I hear, I immediately think of that period (though I did limit to one song per artist per year often choosing my favorite of the contenders).
 I similarly highlight a particular album (or two...) that was (were) particularly relevant in a given year.
 Interestingly, this exercise works much better with significant hindsight; the hardest years to put together were 2024-2026, while 2014-2016 were the easiest.

 I considered making this into a giant Spotify playlist, but because (1) not all of these songs are available on Spotify, (2) not everyone wants to use Spotify as a moral stance (understandable, I mostly use my locally downloaded iTunes library), and (3) many of these songs/artists are well-known so the direct access is likely not needed to understand the reference.